 To help us to get this right we encourage our colleagues to share what it means for them, for instance by attending Let’s Talk With… sessions with our Chief Offices and Directors.

 We have also run an independent survey for many years to give us an insight into how our colleagues are feeling, what they are happy with and what they feel needs to be improved.
-We took part in the Best Workplace study for the second time in 2017, which is a global initiative run by the Great Place to Work© Institute focused on how colleagues feel about their employer across a range of areas from communication to wellbeing.
+We took part in the Best Workplace study for the third time in 2018, which is a global initiative run by the Great Place to Work© Institute focused on how colleagues feel about their employer across a range of areas from communication to wellbeing.